Sunshine 60 Observatory Tenbo Park

 Nishi-Shinjuku skyscrapers at sunset.

 If a visitor looks down, there is little under Sunshine 60 to identify with the naked eye.
 Okay, I’m sure they could pick out the station!
 Ikebukuro lacks landmarks.
 There are few you could call genuinely famous or recognizable.
-It looks like a concrete maze.
+It’s a concrete maze.

 In the east is Tokyo Skytree, which looks small since it is so far away.
 Even Shinjuku and Shinjuku are at least 5 kilometers away.
 The clusters of skyscrapers are like monoliths on a vast plain.
 There is nothing in the gaps.